 Contacting City Hall

 The City of Santa Clarita provides easily accessible local government services and representation.

-And if you need to reach the City of Santa Clarita to report graffiti or another concern, or to ask a non-urgent question, check out Since You Asked - an electronic service program that allows you to search previously asked questions from residents (complete with the City’s responses) or you can ask a new question and receive a timely response from staff.
+And if you need to reach the City of Santa Clarita to report graffiti or another concern, check out Resident Service Center – a program that allows you to make service requests, search frequently asked questions from residents, or ask a new question and receive a timely response from staff.